-- for students who are in care or a care leaver, written confirmation of their current or previous looked-after status from the relevant local authority - this is the local authority that looks after them or provides their leaving care services.
-The evidence could be a letter or an email but must be clearly from the local authority - for students in receipt of UC or IS, a copy of their UC or IS claim/award notice.
-This must clearly state that the claim is in the student's name/confirm they are entitled to the benefit in their own right.
+For students who are in care or a care leaver, written confirmation of their current or previous looked-after status from the relevant local authority - this is the local authority that looks after them or provides their leaving care services.
+The evidence could be a letter or an email but must be clearly from the local authority.

+For students in receipt of UC or IS, a copy of their UC or IS award notice.
+This must clearly state that the claim is in the student's name/confirm they are entitled to the benefits in their own right.
 The evidence must not state any conditions that prevent them from participating in further education or training.
-For students in receipt of UC, you must also see a document such as a tenancy agreement in the student's name, a child benefit receipt, children's birth certificates or utility bills - for students receiving UC/ESA and DLA and PIP, a copy of their UC claim from DWP and evidence of receipt of DLA or PIP
+For students in receipt of UC, you must also see a document such as a tenancy agreement in the student's name, a child benefit receipt, children's birth certificates, utility bills and so on.

+For students receiving UC/ESA and DLA and PIP, a copy of their UC award notice from DWP and evidence of receipt of DLA or PIP.

-UC claimants should be able to print off details of their award from their online account or provide a screenshot to the institution.
+UC claimants can print off details of their award from their online account or provide a screenshot to the institution.